Chii1-chips/Chii1-chips/README.md

 # 📭 📨  ..
 Huh.
 What's this?
 Mail? *Seriousl-*?
 # OH!!!
 # It's a new github page!
 Between me and [Ayumi!](https://github.com/Cuddling-Encouraged-heavily-Dnc)
 # Go check it out!
-[SILLYSTUFF GITHUB PAGE](https://github.com/Chii1-chips/SILLYSTUFF) (it'll be updated randomly, as this is just for fun!) . . . 🐈‍⬛
+[SILLYSTUFF GITHUB PAGE](https://github.com/Chii1-chips/SILLYSTUFF) ...
+Though..
+Some things seem to be odd...
+Hm..
+Have fun reading SILLYSTUFF regardless!
 # If you see me pet dreaming, you'll see this github!! >> [my pet dreaming acc](https://github.com/petdreamerchiichii)